mohdsaabir/silentauth/GestureRecognition/README.md

 ---

 ### database/
 To create the SQLite database, the script 'gesture_users.db' located in this database folder must be executed.
-Running this script automatically generates the database file named 'gesture_users.db'.

 ---